 Notwithstanding Bye-law 4.1, at the time of registration (or any time thereafter, subject to seven (7) days’ prior written notice to the Committee), an Affiliated Club may nominate a player (a “Nominated Player”) to be registered as a nominated goalkeeper for one Affiliated Club team and as a field player for another team of the same Affiliated Club provided that (i) the two (2) Affiliated Club teams in which the Nominated Player is registered are in separate divisions, (ii) the written notice clearly states the Affiliated Club team for which the Nominated Player is a nominated goalkeeper and the Affiliated Club team for which the Nominated Player is a field player and (iii) the Nominated Player will not play as a goalkeeper or as a field player for any Affiliated Club team other than as specified in the aforementioned written notice (unless otherwise agreed by the Committee).

 No team may have more than one (1) Nominated Player registered as a nominated goalkeeper of such team at any time (unless otherwise agreed by the Committee).
 However, an Affiliated Club may, subject to seven (7) days’ prior written notice to the Committee, cancel the nomination of a Nominated Player and nominate a new Nominated Player in accordance with Bye-law 4.3 above.

-At the time of registration (or any time thereafter, subject to seven (7) days’ prior written notice to the Committee), an Affiliated Club may designate an U21 Player (a “Designated U21 Player”) currently registered as a player for an Affiliated Club team by submitting a written notice which clearly states (i) the Affiliated Club team the Designated U21 Player is currently registered with, (ii) the Affiliated Club team they were registered with the previous season and (iii) the reason they have been selected for such designation.
-Notwithstanding the above, an U21 Player who was registered with an Affiliated Club team in the Premier Division the previous season or is a current member of the Women’s senior national squad shall not be permitted to be a Designated U21 Player.

-No team may designate more than five (5) Designated U21 Players at any time.

 PLAYER REGISTRATION